 Currently working in cut paper, she has also explored the artistic worlds of clay, sculpture, paint, and wax.

 She has exhibited her work throughout California, Connecticut and Montana.
 In 2005, Ms Robushi was one of 13O artists chosen to participate in the public art project "Hearts in San Francisco".
 Her work is in permanent collections in Prague, Czechoslovakia, Southern Connecticut State University, and is included in many private collections.
 In addition to showing at the Triton Museum and the Univerity of Montana, she has been represented by steel Gallery of San Francisco and ArtWorkSF, San Francisco.
-Her most recent exhibition was Meditations & Mandalas: Explorations of the Word, a solo exhibition at the Inclusions Gallery of San Francisco.
+Her most recent exhibitions have been at Telegraph Hill Gallery, and Inclusions Gallery, in San Francisco.

-She works out of her San Francisco studio at Hunters Point Shipyard, an artists’ colony of over 25O artists, where she has been based since 1989 and has served as a board member of The Shipyard Trust for the Arts.
+She works out of her San Francisco studio at Hunters Point Shipyard, an artists’ colony of over 25O artists, where she has been based since 1989 and has served as Director of the Hunters Point Shipyard Spring Open Studios, and as a board member of The Shipyard Trust for the Arts.
 Also a dedicated arts educator for over 25 years, Ms. Robushi has served as artist-in-residence in over a dozen San Francisco schools.